 The need for ESG only seems to be growing as society enters unprecedented times: climate change, protests and social upheaval, increasing technological capabilities, the ongoing COVID-19 pandemic.

-In conclusion, no company can prosper nowadays if it is not involved in the community and the people around.
+No company can prosper nowadays if it is not involved in the community and the people around it.

 Companies need to take an active role in the community, beyond just making a profit.
 The positive benefits of this strategy include the company’s expansion and durability of its success.